ALPCA 488

 The friendships made and continued over the years continue to be blessings to us.

-I do have a few things to trade or sell, so feel free to message by the ALPCA website.
+I do have a few things to trade or sell, so feel free to message through the ALPCA website.
 Mostly still looking for Louisiana motorcycle plates, 1957 and earlier.
 Interested in buying or trading.
 As far as is known, the earliest year for motorcycle in the Pelican State was 1922.
 However, there are none known of some of the early years, so even if it is not available, I would still be interested in hearing from you should you know where any of the oldies might be.

 Louisiana passenger plates are still of interest as well, particularly attempting to reunite some early pairs that were split, 1915-1935.
 Late 30's pairs do turn up for sale, as well as the 1950 and 1951 pairs, but finding teens and twenty pairs is usually a needle in a haystack.